Skip to content

 Is Docker CLI free?

-The Docker CLI itself is open-source under the Apache 2.0 license and free to use.
-However, Docker Desktop — the application that bundles the CLI with a GUI, Docker Engine, and additional tools on macOS and Windows — requires a paid subscription for commercial use in organizations with more than 250 employees or more than $10 million in annual revenue.
+The Docker CLI is open-source under the Apache 2.0 license and free to use.
+Docker Desktop (which bundles the CLI with a GUI and additional tools) requires a paid subscription ($11-24/user/month) for organizations with 250+ employees or $10M+ revenue.
 Docker Engine on Linux is free for all uses.

 What is the difference between Docker CLI and Docker Desktop?